chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_TCP_Echo_Client/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F429x/STM32F439x Devices.
+  - This application runs on STM32F429x/STM32F439x Devices.

-  - This example has been tested with the following environments:
+  - This application has been tested with the following environments:
      - STM324x9I-EVAL board
      - echotool: (http://bansky.net/echotool/) is used as echo server that sends back every incoming data.